Celtic68/grbUniformOrdering/WeeklyReflection.md

 with coverage - everything passed and coverage was 100%.
 I pushed the changes and moved on to the UniformOrder model.
 On 10/5 and 10/6, I created and finalized all of the unit tests for the UniformOrder model and ran all unit tests to success.
 At this point, I believe all the unit tests are created and have all run to success with 100% coverage.

+### Week 6 – 10/7/19 through 10/13/19
+#### Tasks Completed:

+* Week 1 exercise pushed to AWS
+* User Sign Up jsp created

+A suggestion made for my project - instead of asking the user what jersey number they want, show a list of available jersey numbers to pick from.
+APIs I will use are the email API and the weather API (Geonames).

+The User Sign Up jsp is created - just need a little tweaking with adding the legend instead of using a header.